SDiTech/README/ssh/README.md

     # the -i flag may be used to specify the certificate (without a corresponding ~/.ssh/config entry)
     ssh-copy-id YourUser@RemoteServer

+    # on Windows there is no ssh-copy-id so the following workaround is required using powershell
+    type $env:USERPROFILE\.ssh\{private-key}.pub | ssh {IP-OR-FQDN} "cat >> .ssh/authorized_keys"

+    # on Windows confirm success with the following
+    ssh {IP-OR-FQDN}

     # the remote system WILL PROMPT you for the user's password before transferring the identity file
     ```